retro16/acsi2stm/doc/compiling.md

  * ACSI_DUMP_LEN: Requires ACSI_VERBOSE.
 Dumps N bytes for each DMA transfer.
 It helps finding data corruption.
 Even higher performance penalty.
  * ACSI_SERIAL: The serial port used for debug output.
+ * ACSI_SD_CARDS: Set this to the number of physical SD card slots you have.
+ * ACSI_STRICT: If set to 1, forces strict mode all the time.
  * ACSI_READONLY: Make all cards read-only.
 Acsi2stm becomes strictly unable to modify SD cards.
- * ACSI_SD_CARDS: Set this to the number of physical SD card slots you have.
  * ACSI_DUMMY_BOOT_SECTOR: If no SD card is detected, the ACSI2STM will respond to a boot sector read with a dummy boot sector displaying a message that no SD card was detected.
 Very useful but not 100% SCSI-compliant (some drivers may not like it).
    Set it to 0 to disable that feature and restore 100% normal behavior.